zpz/zpz.github.io/_posts/2024-05-15-python-mp-manager-1.md

 ## Server

 We have seen one case of communication with the server process, which happens in `BaseManager._create`.
-Much more communication will take place between a *proxy* and the server process, but the mechanism is similar.
+Much more communication will take place between a *proxy* and the server, but the mechanism is similar.
 We'll examine proxy classes in a later section.

-`BaseManager.start` starts a server process, in which a `Server` object is created and placed in an infinite service loop.
+`BaseManager.start` starts a server process, in which a server object is created and placed in an infinite loop.
 This `Server` object is all about inter-process communication.